Teaching for Equity and Engagement in Mathematics (TEEM)

 Teaching for Equity and Engagement in Mathematics (TEEM) prepares participants to become proficient with research-based mathematics teaching practices and foster expertise with a "culturally responsive mathematics teaching" approach.
 Research shows that this approach improves students' attitudes toward, and success with, mathematics and promotes active learning by building from students' prior knowledge, and their cultural and community experiences.

-The TEEM program at California State University, Fullerton Extension and International Programs provides participants an opportunity to:
+The TEEM program at California State University, Fullerton University Extension provides participants an opportunity to:

 Learn to implement Culturally Responsive Mathematics Teaching aligned with NCTM's Mathematics Teaching Practices and National Board Standards for Teachers of Mathematics.